 The University of Missouri promotes an atmosphere of professionalism based on mutual trust and respect.
 The integrity of interaction among faculty, staff and students must not be compromised.
-Consensual amorous relationships are prohibited in certain instances as outlined below.
+Consensual amorous relationships are prohibited as outlined below.

-Consensual amorous relationships between members of the University community are prohibited when one participant has direct evaluative or supervisory authority over the other because such relationships create an inherent conflict of interest.
+In light of the foregoing, and to protect the integrity of the University academic and work environment, consensual romantic relationships between members of the University community are prohibited when one participant has direct evaluative or supervisory authority over the other because such relationships create an inherent conflict of interest, and may result in favoritism or exploitation.
 Examples of such relationships that are prohibited include, but are not limited to, employee (faculty, staff or student)/student and supervisor (faculty, staff or student)/subordinate, when those relationships involve direct evaluative or supervisory authority.
-In such cases, the individual in the evaluative or supervisory position has an obligation to disclose the consensual amorous relationship to his or her administrative superior and to cooperate with the administrative superior in removing himself or herself from any such evaluative or supervisory activity in order to eliminate the existing or potential conflict of interest.
+In such cases, the individual in the evaluative or supervisory position has an obligation to immediately disclose the consensual romantic relationship to the individual’s administrative superior and to cooperate with the administrative superior in removing himself or herself from any such evaluative or supervisory activity in order to eliminate the existing or potential conflict of interest.

 - Students or employees who believe in good faith that a violation of the foregoing policy has occurred are encouraged to promptly report the violation to the University.
 Students or employees who believe that such a violation has occurred may:

 - Report the perceived violation to an appropriate University official;